reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-We'll be sending and receiving the above `User` class in our example.

 ### Using JSON Serializer & Deserializer

-To achieve this, we must configuring our producer and consumer to use JSON serializer & deserializer.
+To achieve this, we must configure our producer and consumer to use JSON serializer & deserializer:

 ```java
 @Configuration